Decluttering your home – Resolutions for a clutter-free 2014

-Every year, millions of home owners spend their weekends “spring cleaning” – throwing out unwanted junk, organizing keepsakes and trying to get on top of the clutter that they have accrued over the holiday period.
-This year, instead of just spring cleaning, why not make a resolution to de-clutter your home once and for all?
+Every year, millions of home-owners spend their weekends “spring cleaning” – throwing out unwanted junk, organising keepsakes and trying to get on top of the clutter that they have accrued over the holiday period.
+Instead of just spring cleaning, why not make a resolution to declutter your home once and for all?

-For most people, de-cluttering is easy, but preventing the clutter from building back up is not.
+For most people, decluttering is easy, but preventing the clutter from building back up is not.
 Instead of making a sweeping rule that you won’t let your home fill up with clutter again, try these simple, easy to stick to resolutions that will help you to conquer your clutter problem.
+These aren’t just decluttering tips for hoarders, they’re truly for everyone.

 1. Do a little decluttering every day